FanboyStudios/PiHole-Wireguard-VPN_on_Oracle-Cloud-Platform-Free-Tier/README.md

 # ...
 AS WELL AS SOME NICE LITTLE EXTRA TIDBITS ON CIRCUMVENTING CENSORSHIP.
 # THIS DISCLAIMER WILL BE REMOVED AFTER THE PROJECT IS COMPLETE.

+#To Do (Plans of implementations for this guide):
+- Decentralized DNS (reduce censorship).
+[Done]
+- MTU adjustments, especially on PPPoE (needed, otherwise performance sucks).
+[Done]
+- A service for automatically making MTU adjustments upon boot (bypassing the pain of Ubuntu "netplan").
+[Done]
+- Firewall for just one VPS, rather than as a group.
+[Done]
+- DD-WRT/OpenWrt Router implementation.
+[Work in progress, could use some help here] (See https://forum.openwrt.org/t/wireguard-pihole-dns-not-working-on-openwrt/125147)

 # Full Tunnel or Split Tunnel IPv6 + IPv4 Wireguard VPN connections to an ad blocking Pi-Hole server, from your Android, iOS, Chrome OS, Linux, macOS, & Windows devices

 <img src="./images/data-privacy-risk.svg" width="125" align="right">